 What is Medicare?

 Medicare is a federal health insurance program created in 1965 under President Lyndon B. Johnson.
-As of 2018, there were approximately 60 million people enrolled in the Medicare program.
+In 2020, there were approximately 62 million people enrolled in the Medicare program.

 Currently, Medicare is available for: